What is COVID-19?

 COVID-19 is caused by a strain of the coronavirus.
 Coronavirus is a common virus that can cause cold-like symptoms.
 Many people with COVID-19 have no symptoms, or think they just have a common cold.

 The virus that causes COVID-19 spreads through the air when a person coughs, sneezes, sings, or talks.
 It can also spread when droplets land on surfaces and then are rubbed into the eyes, nose, or mouth.
 COVID-19 most commonly spreads during the first week of the infection.
-People can be contagious anytime from two days before symptoms appear to 10 days after the symptoms start.
 Anyone infected with COVID-19 can spread it, even if they do NOT have symptoms.

 People who are at high risk for getting very sick or requiring medical attention if they get COVID-19 are premature infants, older adults, people with chronic health conditions, and people with weakened immune systems.